xeokit/sdk/pages/GLOSSARY.md

 <br>

-## Geometry Quantization
+## SceneGeometry Quantization

-**Geometry quantization** is a process of reducing the precision of geometry values, while still retaining the most important information.
+**SceneGeometry quantization** is a process of reducing the precision of geometry values, while still retaining the most important information.
 This is done by mapping the original values of a value to a smaller set of discrete values.